What Good Will You Do With Your Love?

 - Another option is to set up a chair or hold a picture and talk to your loved one as if they were there.
 Share what they meant to you and anything else that comes to mind.
 You can also switch roles, putting yourself in their shoes, and talk to you.
 What might they say to you?
 This can be a strong way to create closure.

 - Have a memorial service or celebration of life.
 The ritual of saying goodbye and honoring someone’s life is ancient.
 Even if it’s a small, casual gathering, this ritual is an important part of the healing process.
 Today, families are less likely to hold a memorial service for a variety of reasons.
-It doesn’t have to be religious in nature to honor someone’s life.
+It doesn’t have to be a religious ceremony to honor someone’s life.

 - Don’t pressure yourself to move on by a certain date.
 Grief doesn’t have a timeline.
 Grief comes in waves and can pop up in unexpected moments.
 Don’t judge it, try to allow it.
-In order to release the emotions we need to feel them and allow them to flow through our bodies.
+In order to release our emotions, we need to feel them.
+Allow them to flow through our bodies.
 Allowing the grief is how we release it.
-While you may not be able to stay away from work and your daily routine forever, you can carve some specific time in your day/week that provides space for grieving.
+While you may not be able to stay away from work and your daily routine forever, you can carve out some specific time in your day/week that provides space for grieving.
 A time where you allow and welcome the grief.